 Food and Restaurants

 Eating out with your kids while on vacation isn’t easy as it should be.
-There are many countries who have different views to what you might be used to on whether children should even be allowed in restaurants.
+There are many countries that have different views to what you might be used to on whether children should even be allowed in restaurants.
 Thankfully, this isn’t too much of a problem if you have young kids, as you’ll need to get them home early anyway.

 Enjoy Your Vacation